wjgilmore/wjgilmore.github.io/index.md

 <h1>Latest News</h1>

-[12/12/19] I'll be at [CodeMash](https://www.codemash.org) from January 8-11, 2019.
-If you're there come check out the [DreamFactory](https://www.dreamfactory.com/) booth!
+12/12/19: I'll be at [CodeMash](https://www.codemash.org) from January 8-11, 2019.
+If you're attending be sure to check out the [DreamFactory](https://www.dreamfactory.com/) booth!

-[11/20/19] Visiting Pittsburgh, PA, one of my favorite cities in the world this November 21-22.
+11/20/19: Visiting clients in Pittsburgh, PA, one of my favorite cities in the world this November 21-22.

-[11/8/19] Excited to be visiting Tokyo, Japan from November 10-16.
+11/8/19: Excited to be visiting Tokyo, Japan from November 10-16.

-[10/28/19] Looking forward to meeting clients in Cleveland, OH and surrounding suburbs on October 29!
+10/28/19: Looking forward to meeting clients in Cleveland, OH and surrounding suburbs on October 29!

-[10/11/19] In Sydney, Australia from October 13-18.
+10/11/19: I'll be attending team meetings in Sydney, Australia from October 13-18.